amulyalovescoding/amulyalovescoding/README.md

+👩🏻‍💻 Hi, I’m Amulya
+Frontend JavaScript Web Developer

+➢
+➢
-- 👋 Hi, I’m @amulyalovescoding #codingismylife
+👋 #codingismylife
-- 👀 I’m interested in freelance frontend projects.
+👀 I love creating new things
-- 🌱 I’ve lost my previous GitHub account with my laptop.
+🌱 I’ve lost my previous GitHub account with my laptop.
 Creating new one ...
-- 💞️ I’m looking to collaborate on projects .
+➢ I’m currently mastering JavaScript/React
+➢ I enjoy some CSS and HTML as well!

+➢ 💞️ Open to work
-- 📫 Reach me at amulyasince1991@gmail.com
+➢ 📫 Reach me at amulyasince1991@gmail.com

 Thanks for Visiting...